bcbio/bcbio-nextgen/docs/contents/installation.rst

 bcbio includes an installation of GATK4, which is freely available for all uses.
 This is the default runner for HaplotypeCaller or MuTect2.
 If you want to use an older version of GATK, it requires manual installation.
-This is freely available for academic users, but requires a `license for commerical use
+This is freely available for academic users, but requires a `license for commercial use
 <https://www.broadinstitute.org/gatk/about/#licensing>`_.
 It is not freely
 redistributable so requires a manual download from the `GATK download`_ site.
 You also need to include ``tools_off: [gatk4]`` in your configuration for runs: